Zilvaro/my-digitalz/README.md

 # Welcome!

-The idea is to develop a digital solution for SME or non-profits where they can, without any investment into development or licenses, equip themselves with crowdfunding, crowdsourcing and e-commerce tools to run and grow their business.
-It has been my experience from the last 7 years that such solution would be very relevant and in demand (one of the potential cleints would be "DKIRU", starting field operation in Mexico).
+The idea is to develop a digital solution for SME or non-profits where they can, without any investment into development or licenses, equip themselves with crowdfunding, crowdsourcing, and e-commerce tools to run and grow their business.
+It has been my experience from the last 7 years that such solution would be very relevant and in demand (one of the potential clients would be "DKIRU", starting field operation in Mexico).
 This thought is supported by 2021-2027 EU initiative #AStrongerigitalEurope where the aim is to dramatically increase the use of digital tools and data usage for the growth of Small & Medium Enterprises (SMEs).

-Typically, a start-up, a small company or an association have a great idea, publish facebook or business website and even connect to an e-commerce solution.
-However, the engagement from the business partners remain very low, because many tools are passive and you have to use several of them (WhatsApp, Facebook, Kickstarter, Shopify and a few more) to achieve the business impact.
-DigitaZ should be an unifying platform with several unique features that satisfy most of the business engagement needs in one platform.
+Typically, a start-up, a small company or an association have a great idea, publish Facebook or business website and even connect to an e-commerce solution.
+However, the engagement from the business partners remains very low, because many tools are passive and you have to use several of them (WhatsApp, Facebook, Kickstarter, Shopify and a few more) to achieve the business impact.
+DigitalZ should be an unifying platform with several unique features that satisfy most of the business engagement needs in one platform.

-The working version of the mobile-web pages (static several pages, made with html & css) can be found [here](https://zilvaro.github.io/my-digitalz/index.html).
+The working version of the mobile-web pages (static several pages, made with html & CSS) can be found [here](https://zilvaro.github.io/my-digitalz/index.html).

 ![website preview](/readme-assets/digitalz-app-images.jpg)

 This project is the HTML and CSS based functional core structure of the solution that works as a teaser and allows people to request more information.
-By adding more elements in JavaScript and Python later it will become more functional, easier-to-use and beneficial for different users.
+By adding more elements in JavaScript and Python later it will become more functional, easier-to-use, and beneficial for different users.